Randomized measurement protocols for lattice gauge theories: Introduction

-The manuscript is organized as follows: In Section~\ref{sec:globalsymmetry}, we present the basics of our symmetry-respecting randomized measurement scheme with the simple example of a one-dimensional particle number-conserving spin system.
-In Section~\ref{s:gaugetheories}, we extend our analysis to gauge theories, with a particular emphasis on measuring the entanglement structure in $(1+1)$d and $(2+1)$d LGT systems.
-Finally, in Section~\ref{s:conclusion}, we summarize our results and discuss applications.
-The manuscript is supplemented by several Appendices where we discuss various details of the employed numerical techniques.
+The realization of an approximate unitary $k$-design is not necessary for our protocol, but it is a convenient approach to illustrate the scheme given that Haar-random measurement channels can be easily inverted.
+Any tomographically complete symmetry-respecting scheme could serve the same purpose. \end{enumerate} Finally, in Section~\ref{s:conclusion}, we summarize our results and further discuss applications and extensions.
+The manuscript is supplemented by several appendices where we discuss various details of the employed numerical techniques.